AryanK0/Summer-Mini-Projects/README.md

 A continuously expanding repository of mini-projects and utility scripts developed over the summer.
 This collection explores various domains of software development, including Data Science, Computer Vision, Natural Language Processing (NLP), Web Scraping, and basic automation.

-Each project is self-contained within its own directory and serves as a building block for more complex applications.
+Each mini-project is self-contained within its own directory and serves as a foundational building block for more complex software applications.

 ## Technical Domains Explored
 - **Computer Vision & Image Processing:** Using OpenCV to manipulate images and video streams.